Finding a Top Financial Advisor Firm in El Paso, Texas

 Lauterbach Financial Advisors, LLC

-Lauterbach Financial Advisors is a fee-only financial advisor firm that works with individuals, small businesses, qualified retirement plans and charities and corporations.
-More than 60% of Lauterbach's individual clients are non-high-net-worth individuals.
+Lauterbach Financial Advisors is a fee-only financial advisor firm that works with non-high-net-worth and high-net-worth individuals, as well as pension and profit-sharing plans, charities and corporations.
 While the firm does not impose a minimum account size, you’ll need to meet its minimum annual fee requirement of $5,000.

 Considering this firm has a relatively small advisory team, it has a rather strong showing of tax management-related certifications.
-There are three certified public accountants (CPAs) on staff and four certified financial planners (CFPs).
+There is one certified public accountant (CPAs) on staff and three certified financial planners (CFPs).
 The firm also has two personal financial specialists (PFSs) and one certified valuation analyst (CVA).

 Lauterbach also has a wealth advisor, Miguel Gomez, CFP, who is designated by the firm as an advisor specifically for Hispanic investors, including immigrants and business owners with interests on both sides of the U.S.-Mexico border.